 Room Mate Anna — A quaint boutique hotel that is perfect for those looking for a bit of romance in Barcelona.
 There are a number of cosy rooms available and it’s central location means the main sites of the city are within easy reach.
-Click here to see their latest prices
+Click here to check availability

 Hotel Condado — Another great hotel option, this centrally-located hotel is a clean and comfortable place to rest your head in Barcelona.
-Ideally located for sightseeing and for going on a Montserrat day trip, there are numerous rooms available and a great breakfast included in the price.
-Click here to see their latest prices
+Ideally located for sightseeing and for going on a Montserrat day trip, there are numerous rooms available and a great breakfast is included in the price.
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse more Barcelona hotels!